Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

 #### Multimodal LLM

 The multimodal LLM is a large language model with additional vision features to understand the content of images.
-Examples of such models are GPT-4v or GPT-4o, which need to be specified in the `model` field.
+GPT-4o is the recommended multimodal model, which needs to be specified in the `model` field.

 The MLLM also requires a `prompt`, which is specific for image summarization and different from the one used at inference time.